ovh/docs/pages/hosted_private_cloud/hosted_private_cloud_powered_by_vmware/zerto_virtual_replication_as_a_service/guide.en-gb.md

 ## Requirements

-- 2 Private Cloud platforms [Private Cloud](https://www.ovhcloud.com/en-gb/enterprise/products/hosted-private-cloud/hosts/) on 2 different data centres
+- 2 [Hosted Private Cloud](/links/hosted-private-cloud/vmware-prices) platforms environnement on 2 different hosts.
-- A public IP must be available in each data centre
+- a public IP must be available in each datacenter.

 ### Zerto Virtual Replication Concepts

 Zerto Virtual Replication is a disaster recovery solution for vSphere.
 It enables replication virtual machines between Private Cloud platforms by capturing and propagating all disk operations to secondary site.

 It allows  automation and orchestration of actual failover or failover tests between sites.

 #### Virtual Replication Appliance (VRA)